gretapoc/Creating-Neural-Network/README.md

 ## Solution

-Import the NumPy library.
+The NumPy library is imported.
 ```
 import numpy as np
 ```

-Function to normalize data in the range $[0,1]$ using min-max feature scaling.
+A function is used to normalize data in the range $[0, 1]$ using min-max feature scaling.
 ```
 def NormalizeData(data):
     return (data - np.min(data)) / (np.max(data) - np.min(data))
 ```

-Input data representing height and weight of patients.
+The input data represents the height and weight of patients.
 ```
 X = np.array([[161,  55],
               [183,  95],